wlsong/PyLipID/docs/demo.rst

-    save_dir = None  # save at current working directory if it is None. save_pose_format = "gro"  # format that poses are written in timeunit = "us"  # micro-sec. "ns" is nanosecond.
+    save_dir = None  # save at current working directory if it is None. save_pose_format = "gro"  # format that poses are written in save_pose_traj = True  # save all the bound poses in a trajectory for each binding site.
+The generated
+                           # trajectories can take some disk space (up to a couple GB depending on your system).
+    save_pose_traj_format = "xtc"  # The format for the saved pose trajectories.
+Can take any format that is supported
+                                   # by mdtraj.

+    timeunit = "us"  # micro-sec. "ns" is nanosecond.
 Time unit used for reporting the results. resi_offset = 0  # shift the residue index, useful for MARTINI models.